In 2012 I began working for CMA Ships, our subsidiary in charge of crew and fleet management.

 Diplomacy, good relational skills, organisation, and reactivity are essential in my daily work.

 Managing a modern and eco-efficient fleet

 Our CMA Ships subsidiary brings together all the branches of activity dealing with managing the vessel fleet and its crew members.
 They have a wide range of responsibilities: navigation, embarking our crews, technical maintenance, supplying spare parts and consumables, developing and implementing new building projects, etc....

 On land and at sea, our expert teams work together to keep our ships operating properly and to transport our customers' cargo to every corner of the globe.

 Highly qualified teams

-To satisfy our customers we operate vessels equipped with the latest technological innovations, such as the CMA CGM JULES VERNE.
+To satisfy our customers we operate vessels equipped with the latest technological innovations.

 Experienced teams of engineers and seafarers participate in the development of these leviathans.
 They optimise ship design taking into account its commercial, safety, and environmental protection functions, recommend inspections, and manage purchasing issues, maintenance and repairs to be performed.